Hey there, I’m Daniela and this is the Science of Travel Blog!

 And here's the addition to your old travel-planning routine

-You go to EarthyUniversity and see if there are free podcast episodes and a travel class available.
-You see: Yes, there are travel classes available, even two travel classes about Hawai’i!
-And there are a bunch of free podcast episodes and blog articles about Hawai'i as well!
+You go to EarthyUniversity and you see: Yes, there are travel classes available, even two travel classes about Hawai’i!
 You watch the classes or listen to them.
 You learn a lot and you are amazed.
 You would’ve never known about these things if EarthyUniversity didn’t exist.
 Because you learned about stuff you didn’t even know existed.
 You couldn’t have known what to research because you didn’t know it was there to research in the first place, because you didn’t know it was worth knowing about this topic.
 You learned about the formation of these unique islands, and now you feel so much more connected to the people, because you understand them a little bit better.
 You want to make a positive impact in Hawai’i.
 Not just a neutral impact.
 A positive impact.

 You’re so relieved you watched these classes.
 Because now you know that you want to choose eco-friendly hotels.
 You know that you need reef-safe sunscreen.
 You only book activities with ecofriendly providers or those that provide educational services.
 And you also understand why it is important to be a good traveler who respects the destination they visit.